WATER SOFTENERS – HARD WATER, IRON & MANGANESE

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE

 Hard water scale (see photo below) can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will most likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
-For information on bad odors & tastes in water, see link http://h2ocare.com/bad-odor-taste-water/.
+For information on bad odors & tastes in water, see link https://h2ocare.com/bad-odor-taste/.
+For more on hard water, see hard water epa.

 A water softener is effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, water filtration utilizing a cartridge filter with proper micron rating will be effective.
-Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://h2ocare.com/publications.
+For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: https://h2ocare.com/pub.